infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 ```

-If you change your datamodel, you can just regenerate your Prisma client and all typings will be updated.
+If you change your datamodel, you can regenerate your Prisma client and all typings will be updated.

 ## 6. Working with models

-## 7. Querying our data source
+## 7. Querying the database
 - translate db queries in TypeORM to Photon
 - ACID
     - what is it?